p2l1pfp/GlobalCorrelator_HLS/README.md

 `vivado_hls -f run_hls.tcl`

 # To open the project in the GUI
-After creating the project using the tcl script (default name from tcl script is `proj0`) `vivado_hls -p proj0`
+After creating the project using the tcl script (default name from script is `proj0` `vivado_hls -p proj0`

 # creating the project in the GUI